Rohan-Datta/fastai-prac-guitar-classifier/README.md

 - There was some manual data cleaning done between data augmentation and model fine-tuning.
 The details are described in the [train.py](train.py) script.

 ## Observations:
-- The most commonly confused category pairs are **acoustic bass:classical** and **classical:flat-top**.
+- The most commonly confused category pairs are **acoustic bass : classical** and **classical : flat-top**.
 This makes sense because apart from the headstock and the strings themselves, these 3 categories are largely similar.
-Higher resolution images for training should help the model in doing a better job of distinguishing these categories.
+Higher resolution images for training should help the model in doing a better job of distinguishing betweeen these categories.
-- The fine-tuning works well despite being given less than 200 images per class and 5 training epochs.
+- The fine-tuning works well despite being given less than 200 images per class and only 5 training epochs.

 ## Using the app:
 1. The app can be accessed at https://huggingface.co/spaces/rdat/fastai-prac-guitar-classifier.
 Add an image to the input area and click submit to get the model's inference along with probability percentages.